Christianlm/quicklyReachVocabulary/readme.md

 Select a word and press NVDA+Alt+F7: NVDA searches the meaning of the selected word, and says it if is available.

+If no words are selected, an editable search box opens.

 Other commands are:

+*	NVDA+Alt+F8: announces last search result , press twice to open a browseable message.
-*	NVDA+Alt+F8: If there is a word on clipboard, NVDA looks for the meaning of that word;
+*	not assigned: If there is a word on clipboard, NVDA looks for the meaning of that word;
-*	NVDA+Alt+F9: announces last search result , press twice to open a browseable message.
 *	Is also available one script to open the setting panel to choose your vocabulary.

 You can assign the key to the script under the configuration category, and under tools category for change your personal gestures.